Skip to main content

 4. Training Volume and Frequency

-To build muscle, you need to eat more calories than you burn.
-Aim for a modest surplus of 200-500 calories above your maintenance level.
-This provides energy for workouts and muscle synthesis without excessive fat gain.
+To build muscle, you need to consume slightly more calories than you burn.
+Aim for a modest surplus of 200–500 calories above your maintenance level.
+This provides the energy needed for muscle synthesis and fuels hard training sessions without accumulating excessive body fat.
+Use our TDEE Calculator to find your maintenance target.

 Common Mistakes to Avoid